-5 E.g., the Nielsen Consumer Panel censors firearm purchases.
+7 E.g., the Nielsen Consumer Panel censors firearm purchases.
 Recent research also suggests respondent selection bias for firearms is increasing over time Urbatsch (2019).

-FFLs interface directly with the FBI's systems.
+States may also choose whether to centralize NICS background checks through a state office or to have FFLs interface directly with the FBI's systems.
 States that centralize this process are designated "point of contact" (POC) states.
 This choice can affect NICS processing: delays within POC agencies can result in duplicate records within the NICS system.
 Such was the case in Oregon, where the rapid increase in firearm demand caused by the passage of Measure 114 exceeded state capacities to process background checks.
-For this reason, we supplement NICS data with background check data obtained directly from the Oregon State Police.6
+For this reason, we supplement NICS data with background check data obtained directly from the Oregon State Police, which we describe below.8